openstack/openstack-manuals/doc/install-guide/source/index.rst

 .. only:: obs

-   This guide will show you how to install OpenStack by using packages on openSUSE 13.2 and SUSE Linux Enterprise Server 12 through the Open Build Service Cloud repository.
+   This guide will show you how to install OpenStack by using packages on openSUSE Leap 42.1 and SUSE Linux Enterprise Server 12 SP1 through the Open Build Service Cloud repository.

 .. only:: debian